Scalar curvature operator for models of loop quantum gravity on a cubical graph

 \subsection{Overview of the regularization strategy}

-We consider the quantization of the expression \eqref{int NR}, \ie the Ricci scalar integrated against an arbitrary smearing function.
+We consider the regularization of the expression \eqref{int NR}, \ie the Ricci scalar integrated against an arbitrary smearing function.
 (The Ricci scalar \eqref{int R} itself can of course be recovered by setting $N = 1$ in the end.)

 The structures involved in regularizing the integrated Ricci scalar are summarized in \Fig{structures}.
 In order to express the classical function defined by \Eqs{int NR} and \eqref{qR} in terms of variables which can be promoted into operators in loop quantum gravity, we introduce a partition of the spatial manifold into rectangular cells.
 Each cell contains a single node of the cubical spin network graph, and the faces of the cells are dual to the coordinate directions defined by the fixed background coordinate system.
-For simplicity of notation, we assume that each cell has edge length $\epsilon$ and volume $\epsilon^3$.
+To make the presentation somewhat simpler, we assume that each cell is perfectly cubical, having coordinate volume $\epsilon^3$ and edge length $\epsilon$.

 We let $\Box(v)$ denote the cell containing a particular node $v$ of the cubical graph.
 Within each cell $\Box(v)$ we set up three surfaces -- denoted by $S^x(v)$, $S^y(v)$ and $S^z(v)$ -- which are dual to the corresponding background coordinate directions, \ie the coordinate $x^a = {\rm const.}$ on the surface $S^a(v)$.
-Moreover, we require that the node $v$ is contained in each of the surfaces; in other words, the common point of intersection between all three surfaces coincides with the node: $S^x(v)\cap S^y(v) \cap S^z(v) = v$.
+Moreover, we require that the node $v$ is contained in each of the surfaces; in other words, the common point of intersection between all three surfaces is located at the node: $S^x(v)\cap S^y(v) \cap S^z(v) = v$.
 We also assume that the node $v$ coincides with the midpoint of the surface for all of the surfaces $S^a(v)$.

 Now the starting point for regularizing the integrated Ricci scalar is to approximate the integral \eqref{int R} as a Riemann sum corresponding to the partition defined by the cells $\Box(v)$: